 Now that the warmer weather is upon us we have seen a rise in the number of calls from people asking for our advice with woodworm related problems in their property.
-So, to help all those who think they have a woodworm problem here is a reminder about woodworm and some useful woodworm tips for you!
+The key is to stop woodworm before they cause irreparable structural damage by identifying an infestation as early as possible.

-It is always a good idea to get a woodworm specialist to identify the correct type of woodworm before you decide on any form woodworm treatment.
+It is always a good idea to get a woodworm specialist to identify the correct type of woodworm before you decide on any form of woodworm treatment.
 Not all woodworm beetles or larvae are harmful and a qualified woodworm specialist would be able to advise you on the type of infestation and the best course of action to remedy the situation.
-Contact Timberwise for a woodworm survey on 0800 288 8660 or for some helpful woodworm advice from one of our specialist surveyors.